Gateway Sports and Entertainment Complex: Facilities

 The complex was built with two parking garages, which can hold a combined 3,300 cars.
 On the north end of the complex is the Jack Parking Garage, previously the Gateway North garage.
 It is a rectangular-shaped structure, with its main entrance on Ontario Street and another two on High Street.
-Originally, a third floor enclosed walkway above Huron Road connected its southeast corner to Rocket Mortgage FieldHouse, but this was removed in 2018 as part of a major renovation project on the arena.
+Originally, a third floor enclosed walkway above Huron Road connected its southeast corner to Rocket Arena, but this was removed in 2018 as part of a major renovation project on the arena.
 A second enclosed walkway was built in 2013 on the northwest corner of the garage that connects to Jack Cleveland Casino.
 The city of Cleveland built a downtown bike station in this garage in 2011.
 That same year, the facility was sold to Rock Caesar's Ohio and renovated to include a valet service and to serve as the main parking area for the casino.
 The garage is still available for events at Gateway, though is managed by the casino.

-In between Rocket Mortgage FieldHouse and Progressive Field is the Gateway East garage, an L-shaped structure with two elevated walkways.
+In between Rocket Arena and Progressive Field is the Gateway East garage, an L-shaped structure with two elevated walkways.
 A third floor enclosed walkway above East 6th Street connects on its western side to the arena, while an open walkway on the south side of the garage connects to the ballpark above Larry Doby Way.
 Originally there was an additional walkway over Larry Doby Way to the ballpark, but it was removed in 2014 during renovations to Progressive Field.
 The Gateway East Garage main entrance is on Huron Road, with a season-ticket holders entrance at East 6th and Bolivar and another at East 7th and Bolivar.
 It is managed by Standard Parking.